thorvg/thorvg.swift/docs/CONTRIBUTING.md

 For iOS testing, open `Package.swift` in Xcode, select an iOS Simulator, and run tests (Cmd+U).

+> **Note:** The `ThorVG.xcframework` is NOT committed to the repository for regular development.
+It's only included in tagged releases.
+You must build it locally using `./build_frameworks.sh` before working on the project.

 ## Making Changes

 ### Updating Swift Code